DolphDev/PSV/Documentation/Api Object.md

 ###`.getcell(letter, number)`

 This implements simple accessing of rows by an excel like cell accssing.
-Since rows stored very differently than a table, this only supports simply accessing.
+Since rows stored more like a `dict` than a table, this only supports simply accessing.

 ##Outputing